lguilmard/camtrackerwebrtcstreaming/README.md

 • sizeCare : how much closest face is more captured compared to furthest
 • decay : the highest the slowest the field changes and the more it is stable <> the slowest the more the field is unstable and changes quickly

-# run from
+# run
-python3 cadreur/auto_crop.py
+• see result : python3 cadreur/auto_crop.py (press ESQ to stop program)

+• pipe stream : python3 cadreur/auto_crop.py -pipe | WHAT YOU WANT (Ctrl-c to stop)

 # key bindings